Skip to content

 If you think your German Shepherd has Degenerative Myelopathy, take your dog immediately to the vet for a firm diagnosis.
 Your vet will examine your dog and will rule out spinal conditions such as: dog IVDD; dog spine problems or weakness; hip dysplasia; or severe arthritis.

-Get a gene test to diagnose Degenerative Myelopathy
+Get a gene test to rule out Degenerative Myelopathy

 Degenerative Myelopathy is, very sadly, a terminal illness.
-Currently there is no cure or prevention, as it is a genetic medical condition.
+Currently there is no cure or prevention, as it’s a genetic medical condition.

 This means your next steps are best spent trying to make sure your German Shepherd is as active and comfortable as possible.